apurv101/task_execution_engine/hld_doc_v2.md

 ### Desktop Application

-- **Function**: Retrieves pending instructions from MongoDB, captures screenshots, communicates with the backend server, and executes the received actions.
+- **Function**: Submits new tasks, processes instructions by interacting with the backend server, and executes actions on the host machine.

 - **Technologies**:
   - Python
   - `pyautogui` for automating GUI interactions
-  - MongoDB driver for accessing the database
+  - `requests` or `httpx` for HTTP communication with backend APIs

 - **Responsibilities**:

-  - Retrieve the next pending instruction from the `instructions` collection.
+  - **Task Submission**:
+    - Call the `/add_task` API to submit a new task description.
+    - Receive the `task_id` and list of instructions.
+    - Store the `task_id` and instructions in memory.

+  - **Instruction Processing**:
-  - Update the status of the instruction to "in-progress".
+    - Loop over the instructions in the proper order.
+    - For each instruction:
       - Capture the current screen state.
-  - Send instruction IDs and screenshots to the backend server.
+      - Call the `/generate_actions` API with the `instruction_id` and screenshot.
-  - Execute actions received from the backend server.
+      - Execute the received actions using `pyautogui`.
-  - Update the status of the instruction to "completed" or "failed" based on execution outcome.
+      - Upon completion or failure, call the `/update_instruction_status` API to update the status of the instruction accordingly.

+  - **Note**:
+    - The desktop application no longer directly accesses the MongoDB database.
+    - All interactions with tasks and instructions are done through the backend APIs.

 ### Backend Server

-- **Function**: Processes incoming task descriptions and screenshots to generate the next actions, manages tasks and instructions in MongoDB.
+- **Function**: Processes incoming task descriptions and screenshots to generate the next actions, manages tasks and instructions in MongoDB, and handles instruction status updates.

 - **Technologies**:
   - Python